-Increased bleeding in people with hemophilia has occurred in some people taking protease inhibitors, including NORVIR.
+Increased bleeding has occurred in some people with hemophilia who take protease inhibitors, including NORVIR.

-Common side effects of NORVIR include feeling weak/tired, nausea, vomiting, diarrhea, loss of appetite, abdominal pain, changes in taste, tingling feeling or numbness (in hands, feet, or around the lips), headache, and dizziness.
+Common side effects of NORVIR include diarrhea, nausea, vomiting, upper and lower stomach (abdomen) pain, tingling feeling or numbness (in hands, feet, or around the lips), rash, and feeling weak or tired.